fz1b/TreeHoleJournal/README.md

 ### Location Services

 ## Next Steps (Incomplete)

 - Move requests information to headers
+> Currently all requests are being sent over the url.
+We plan to move these requests in the header since we can have more request data stored in a header as we plan for more complex queries
 - Ability to follow others, view all posts from another user
+>
 - Email confirmation

 ## Contributions